bblldave/SpeedwareVScodeExtension/README.md

 Syntax Highlighting is currently available.

-Code snippets are in the works and should be available soon.

 ## Requirements
 This extension will be activated on any file that has the .spw extension